Apeldoorn (The Netherlands)

 - Visualising the residual lifespan of road constructions in a 3D model

-- Collecting and storing data for material passports
+- Collecting and storing data for material passport

 Construction and Demolition Waste